streemline/sgtravelkaki/README.md

 A telegram bot that provides transport information about Singapore

-Bus logo is made by Freepik (www.freepik.com) from www.flaticon.com
+Bot logo is made by Freepik (www.freepik.com) from www.flaticon.com

 ## Set up
 1. Set up python 2 environment.